bcgov/cas-postgres/docs/patroni-migration.md

 # Step 4: Create a deployment with steps #1, #2 and #3

 Create a release!
-The `patroni-migration` chart will run
+The `patroni-migration` chart will run as a pre-upgrade hook and will wait for the databases to be available to connect before initiating the migration.
+This lets us minimize the time spent with the app unavailable.

 # Step 5: Cleanup